toa-io/toa/libraries/connectors/readme.md

-# Common Context Annotations
+# Common Connectors Solutions

-## URI Set Annotation
+## URI Set Context Annotation

 Declaration of a set of hosts, matching exact components, namespaces with a default value for non-matched ones.